UK PM under pressure for ‘circuit breaker’ full COVID-19 lockdown | Health

 UK PM under pressure for ‘circuit breaker’ full COVID-19 lockdown

-UK Prime Minister Boris Johnson on Wednesday faces mounting pressure for a temporary complete national lockdown to act as a "circuit breaker" for the continued rise in coronavirus infections, even as the new three-tier system COVID-19 restrictions came into force across England.
-While the new medium, high, and very high alert levels system cleared the House of Commons vote on Tuesday to be enforced from Wednesday, more than 40 MPs from Johnson's own Conservative Party rebelled with their vote against the 10 pm curfews imposed on pubs, bars, restaurants, and other hospitality settings.
-On the other end of the spectrum, Opposition Labour Leader Keir Starmer demanded a two to three-week short "circuit breaker" lockdown instead as he accused the government of having "lost control" of the pandemic.
+UK Prime Minister Boris Johnson on Wednesday stood his ground in the face of mounting pressure for a temporary complete national lockdown to act as a “circuit breaker” for the continued rise in coronavirus infections, even as the new three-tier system Covid-19 restrictions came into force across England.
+While the new medium, high and very high alert levels system cleared the House of Commons vote on Tuesday to be enforced from Wednesday, more than 40 MPs from Johnson’s own Conservative Party rebelled with their vote against the 10pm curfews imposed on pubs, bars, restaurants and other hospitality settings.
+On the other end of the spectrum, Opposition Labour Leader Keir Starmer demanded a two to three week short “circuit breaker” lockdown instead as he accused the government of having "lost control" of the pandemic.

+"The government's plan simply isn't working – another course is needed," he said.
+The Opposition Leader clashed with Johnson over the issue in the Commons during the weekly Prime Minister’s Questions (PMQs) session on Wednesday and accused him of rejecting advice from scientists by not going for a nationwide lockdown.
+The UK prime minister defended his three-tier system regionalised approach but refused to rule out a full national lockdown in the coming days and weeks.

 "A lot of these decisions will have huge impacts - we're very determined this will be a time-limited intervention," said Northern Ireland First Minister Arlene Foster.
 Scotland, meanwhile, already has tougher measures in place and Wales has warned that its own “circuit breaker” lockdown preparations were underway.